 So, it tastes great.
 Good.
 But so does anything once you are used to it.
 Why are people trying to push this new milk so hard?

-One reason oat milk is revered is the low environmental impact.
+Besides being one of the best tasting vegan milk options, one reason oat milk is revered is the low environmental impact.
 Little did we know, 80 percent of the entire world’s almond crop is grown in California, which has been suffering from droughts for the past couple years.
 It takes five liters of water to grow an almond and 100 liters of water to produce 100 milliliters of milk.
 That is a lot of water in a state with little to spare.
 By switching to oat milk, you can certainly lower your carbon footprint.

 Another reason, in a world full of allergies, is that oat milk tends to fit most people’s dietary restrictions.
 It’s nut-free, dairy-free, soy-free, gluten-free (as long as the process plant is certified gluten-free), and vegan.

 Califia Farms Oat Barista Blend Oat Milk, $3.58 from Walmart